CLUEbenchmark/OCNLI/README.md

 You will only need `sentence1`, `sentence2` and `label` to train and evaluate.

+## Data split

+We provide two training sets: 1) OCNLI.train with roughly 50k data points, 2) OCNLI.train.small which is a filtered subset of OCNLI.train with 30k data points.
+We wanted to see the effect of training size and overlapping premises on the results.
+See our paper for details.

+Both training sets should be validated on the same dev and test sets.

+## Leaderboard

+OCNLI is part of the CLUE benchmark, which will hold a leaderboard [here](https://www.cluebenchmarks.com/nli.html).
+You can submit your results on the test set there.

 ## Baselines Models (quick start)

 All the code for reproducing the  baseline models is included in `ocnli/`.
 To run